'Where's My Dad?' Father's Ashes Lost By NY Cops After House Fire, Daughter Claims

 "Where's my dad?" reads one of several Facebook posts documenting her battle with the city.

-Brunson has demanded access to the unblurred footage and official documentation related to the seizure of her father’s remains.
+Brunson has demanded official documentation related to the seizure of her father’s remains.
 She is also considering legal action against the City of Troy.

-Daily Voice has made multiple attempts to reach both Troy Mayor Carmella Mantello and the Troy Police Department for comment.
+Horton provided Daily Voice with the following joint statement from Troy Mayor Carmella Mantello, Police Chief Dan DeWolf, and Fire Chief Rich Cellucci:

+“Ms. Brunson’s claims in her most recent interview outside of City Hall are unequivocally false and blatantly misleading to the public.
+Ms. Brunson’s family suffered a tragic housefire on the night of January 4th and during the events of that evening, according to the family, there were two large explosions heard from the second floor of Ms. Brunson’s property, which started the fire.
+All the families’ belongings on the second floor of their home were completely incinerated.
+When the vessel was discovered, it had been missing the top and bottom and was not containing any form of remains.
+The vessel was brought outside of the residence to be shown to the family so they could identify.
+It was at that point that the vessel had been identified by Ms. Brunson’s family as an urn that once held Ms. Brunson’s father’s ashes.
+The vessel was then placed near the entryway of Ms. Brunson’s home because it had been charred and damaged and not something anyone would like to hold with their bare hands.